marknelsonengineer/empire/API_DESIGN.md

 ## API & ADT Designs

-In the Abstract Data Type (ADT) and Application Programming Interface (API) design, we will document the defining characteristics... the soul of the class... and document *relevant* members and methods, but not *all* of them as we would in the implementation.
+### Singleton

 The Singleton highlights the differences between an ADT design and an implementation.

-### Singleton

 @startuml
 !theme crt-amber